Individuals who are looking to treat their dogs’ aches and pains often ask, “Is turmeric good for dogs?” The answer is yes, for the most part.

 Turmeric is an Asian plant in the ginger family.
-The powder derived from this plant is frequently used in Asian cuisine to add color or flavor to a dish.
-It’s also frequently used in pre-packaged human and pet foods as a color or flavor enhancer.
-The spice has a distinctive, earthy flavor and a rich, dark yellow color.
+The powder derived from this plant is frequently used by chefs in various Asian cuisines, curries, sauces and soups to add color or flavor to a dish.
+Turmeric is also frequently used in pre-packaged human and pet foods as a color and flavor enhancer.
+The spice has a distinctive earthy flavor and a rich, dark, yellow color.

-The levels used for coloring or flavoring in dog food are likely too low to have any noticeable health benefits.
-So while turmeric is safe for dogs to consume in small amounts, they probably won’t see the anti-inflammatory benefits the spice is touted for in humans by eating it in their dog food.
+It turns out the levels of turmeric used in coloring or flavoring dog food are not likely to have any noticeable health benefits.
+So, while turmeric is safe for dogs to consume in small amounts, they probably won’t see the anti-inflammatory benefits the spice is touted for in humans by eating it in dog food.

 What Other Dog Supplements Can Support Joint Health?

 Can dogs have turmeric?
 Yes.
 Other ingredients can offer more substantial anti-inflammatory benefits, though, like omega-3 fatty acids from fish oil.
 “Fish oil is an excellent source of omega-3 and -6 fatty acids, which have anti-inflammatory properties,” says Carbo-Johnson.

 “Your dog’s complete and balanced dog food contains omega-3 fatty acids,” she explains, and many dog foods use ingredients like salmon as a source of omega-3s.
 Before you introduce any supplementation into your dog’s diet, be sure to talk with your veterinarian.